arkency/posts/posts/2024-03-26-do-you-tune-out-ruby-deprecation-warnings.md

 # Do you tune out Ruby deprecation warnings?

 Looking into deprecation warnings is an essential habit to maintain up-to-date tech stack.
-While, thanks to the standard configuration of `ActiveSupport::Deprecation`, it's super easy to handle deprecation warnings coming from Rails, it's not always the case with Ruby itself.
+While, thanks to the explicit configuration of `ActiveSupport::Deprecation` in the environment-specific configuration files, it's quite popular to handle deprecation warnings coming from Rails.
+However, I rarely see projects configured properly to handle deprecation warnings coming from Ruby itself.
-As we always want to keep both Rails and Ruby on the edge, we need a consistent approach to handle deprecation warnings from both sources.
+As we always want to keep both Rails and Ruby up-to-date, it's crucial to handle both types of deprecation warnings.

 ## How does Rails handle its deprecation warnings?